I am celebrating the love for ABC picture books in this blog post.

 Picture books have been great exposure for my girls in terms of imagination, vocabulary, discussion, diversity, exploration and a plethora of other positives and now my eldest is noticing something else about the delights of books … letters.

-We have a selection of ABC picture books that we think are pretty fab and there are also some we have our eye on, which I shall also be sharing.
+We have a selection of ABC picture books that we think are pretty fab which I shall be sharing in this post.